plus-provenance/plus/README.md

 ## RESTful API Reference

-RESTful API documentation is in the works, via Swagger.
-For now, when the maven `compile` goal is run, documentation is generated and placed in `src/main/webapp/apidocs.html`.
+RESTful API documentation is provided via [Swagger](https://github.com/wordnik/swagger-ui).
+For now, when the maven `compile` goal is run, documentation is generated dynamically.
+When the jetty server is run, you will find the documentation located at `http://yourhost/plus/docs/index.html`

 Implementations of RESTful services can be found in `org.mitre.provenance.services`, and contain a number of relevant JAX-RS and Swagger annotations for inspection.

 Additionally, many services support multiple representation types corresponding to D3-JSON (the default), PROV-XML, PROV-RDF, and PROV-TTL.